 Over three million people in the United States suffer a concussion each year.
-Ayman Tarabishy, MD, offers comprehensive concussion diagnostics and treatments at Enhance Center in Livonia, Michigan, to prevent long-term brain damage.
-Whether you’re an athlete, veteran or suffer a head injury from any other reason, Dr. Tarabishy provides resources to help you recover and return to the game or your usual activities.
+The team offers comprehensive concussion diagnostics and treatments at Enhance Center in Livonia, Michigan, to prevent long-term brain damage.
+Whether you’re an athlete, veteran, or suffer a head injury from any other reason, the team provides resources to help you recover and return to the game or your usual activities.
 Don’t ignore the signs of a concussion.
 Schedule an evaluation online now or call the office to learn more about available concussion treatments.
-Dr. Tarabishy is one of few providers in the Metro Detroit area that is a Credentialed ImPACT Consultant.

 Credentialed ImPACT Consultant